 - The Carnival Effigy is your pass for 10 days of celebration at the main sites.
 The Effigy is A little plastic figurine of Bonhomme Carnival that you hang to your coat.
 Sales of this figurine are the Carnival’s main source of funding.
 There are some events such as the parades which can be enjoyed without an Effigy but most events require one for admission.
 Visitors 8 years of age and over require an Effigy to enter Carnival events.

-- The regular price of an Effigy in 2018 is $15.
+- The regular price of an Effigy in 2018 was $15.
 (They are available at a discount prior to January 1st.)
 If you haven't purchased one beforehand, you can do so at the entrance to any carnival events.

 - Dressing for the weather is the key to enjoying carnival activities as it can be bitterly cold and windy and the vast majority of events are outdoors.
 Layers are important and the first layer should be a wicking material (not cotton) because if you get sweaty then you will be cold.
 Fleece makes a good top layer.
 A thermal layer on your legs will help keep you warmer as well.
 Snow pants are also a good idea if you have them and a winter coat that will keep you warm and dry.
 Warm, comfortable boots are essential as you will be doing a fair bit of walking.
 A hat, mittens and scarf are essential.
 You might want to bring along pocket warmers as well.